White Sox finalize deal with Athletics closer Hendriks

 “Jerry’s always mentioned that to us as a device that appealed to him in the right situation,” Hahn said.

-Hendriks joins a team with a loaded lineup featuring AL MVP Jose Abreu and 2019 major league batting champion Tim Anderson.
-Giolito leads a solid rotation along with Dallas Keuchel and newcomer Lance Lynn.
+Hendriks joins a team with a loaded lineup featuring AL MVP José Abreu and 2019 major league batting champion Tim Anderson.
+Ace Lucas Giolito leads a solid rotation along with Dallas Keuchel and newcomer Lance Lynn.
 The White Sox also hired Hall of Fame manager Tony La Russa, bringing him back to replace Rick Renteria, 34 years after they fired him.

 Now, they have one of the game’s best closers to anchor a deep bullpen after more than a year-long pursuit.
 Hahn said the White Sox had tried to acquire Hendriks in a trade.
 Instead, they pulled out the checkbook when most teams aren’t spending big.